EVRGR/api/README.md

 As part of the core Evergreen services, we offer free, instant payment within your e-commerce platform and with any other participants in the Evergreen network.

-It is the same API that powers our mobile applications, as demoed on our website (www.evr.gr)
+It is the same API that powers our mobile applications, as demoed on our website (www.evr.gr) and available in the app store (http://bit.ly/evergreenapp)

-For instance, if I have an e-commerce site I can have a unique wallet denominated in Evergreen credits.

 It contains a protocol for: